okta/okta-developer-docs/packages/@okta/vuepress-site/use_cases/inline_hooks/registration_hook/registration_hook/index.md

 ## About

 The Okta Registration Inline Hook allows you to integrate your own custom code into Okta’s [Self-Service Registration](https://help.okta.com/en/prod/Content/Topics/Directory/eu-self-service.htm) flow.
-The hook is triggered when users attempt to register using Self-Service Registration, at the point after the registration submission is received but before the Okta user profile is created.
+The hook is triggered after Okta receives the registration request but before the user is created.
 Your custom code can:

 - Set or override the valuse that will be populated in attributes of the user's Okta profile
 - Allow or deny the registration attempt, based on your own validation of the information the user has submitted